C2SP/C2SP/BLAKE3.md

 nodes).
 Processing such a 64-byte message requires only one call to the compression function.

+#### 4.3.1.
+Parent Nodes Inputs

 The compression function used by parent nodes thus uses the following
 arguments:

-* h[0..7]  This is the 8-word key defined above.
+* h[0..7]:  This is the 8-word key defined above.

-* m[0..15]  This is the 64-byte block consisting in the concatenated 32-byte output of the two child nodes.
+* m[0..15]:  This is the 64-byte block consisting in the concatenated 32-byte output of the two child nodes.

-* t[0..1]  The counter t is set to zero (0).
+* t[0..1]:  The counter t is set to zero (0).

-* len  The block length is set to 64.
+* len:  The block length is set to 64.

-* flag  The PARENT flag is set for all parent nodes.
+* flag:  The PARENT flag is set for all parent nodes.
 If a parent is the root of the tree, then it also sets the ROOT flag (and keeps the PARENT flag).
 Parent nodes never set CHUNK_START and CHUNK_END.
 The mode flags (KEYED_HASH, DERIVE_KEY_CONTEXT, DERIVE_KEY_MATERIAL) must be set for a parent node when operating in the respective modes.

+#### 4.3.2.
+Incomplete Trees

 When the number of chunks is not a power of 2 (that is, when the binary tree is not complete), the tree structure is created according to the following rules:

-*  If there is only one chunk, that chunk is the root node and only node of the tree.
+*  If there is **only one chunk**, that chunk is the root node and only node of the tree.
 Otherwise, the chunks are assembled with parent nodes, each parent node having exactly two children.

-*  Left subtrees are full, that is, each left subtree is a complete binary tree, with all its chunks at the same depth, and a number of chunks that is a power of 2.
+*  **Left subtrees** are full, that is, each left subtree is a complete binary tree, with all its chunks at the same depth, and a number of chunks that is a power of 2.

-*  Left subtrees are big, that is, each left subtree contains a number of chunks greater than or equal to the number of chunks in its sibling right subtree.
+*  **Left subtrees** are big, that is, each left subtree contains a number of chunks greater than or equal to the number of chunks in its sibling right subtree.

-The implementation of this logic, especially regarding the assignment of a chunk to a position in the tree, is discussed in Section 5.

 The root of the tree determines the final hash output.
 By default, the BLAKE3 output is the 32-byte output of the root node (that is, the final